danvk/crosswalk/README.md

 might be because you're using an old version of TypeScript, either in your project or in your editor.

-**Should I set `noExtraProps` with `typescript-json-schema`?**
+**Should I set `--additional-properties` with `ts-json-schema-generator`?**

-There are many options you can set when you run [`typescript-json-schema`][tsjs].
+There are many options you can set when you run [`ts-json-schema-generator`][tsjs].
 You should think carefully about these as they have an impact on the runtime behavior of your code.

-You should set `strictNullChecks` to whatever it's set to in your `tsconfig.json`.
-(It should really be set to `true`!).
-This ensures that the runtime checking and static type checking are in agreement.

-The `noExtraProps` option is more interesting.
+The `--additional-properties` option is more interesting.
 TypeScript uses a "structural" or "duck" typing system.
 This means that an object may have the declared properties in its type, _but it could have others, too_!